rsiebes/re-search/README.md

 # re-search
-Re-Search project - an efficient personalized search engine
+Re-Search project - an efficient personalized open source search engine

 *How we can become less dependent on commercial companies that handle the